 As it turns out, Han actually makes his fateful trip to Tokyo at the end of Fast & Furious 6.
 We subsequently learn that British rogue agent Deckard Shaw (Jason Statham, who joined the series in Fast & Furious 6) was driving the car that killed Han, while the scene where Toretto turns up in Tokyo actually takes place during Furious 7/Fast & Furious 7.
 Got all that?

-Fast & Furious 9 is expected to pick up after The Fate of the Furious/Fast & Furious 8, with Charlize Theron’s Cipher back in action.
+Fast & Furious 9 will pick up after The Fate of the Furious/Fast & Furious 8, with Charlize Theron’s Cipher back in action, along with John Cena starring as Dominic Toretto's brother (!) and rival.
 Whether it’ll also tie into standalone spin-off Hobbs & Shaw is TBC – Dwayne Johnson and Statham are reportedly not in part 9, though it’ll be a massive surprise if they don’t show up in the series’ 10th and apparently final instalment.

 There’s also a pair of official short films that expand the continuity.
 The Turbo Charged Prelude sets the scene for 2 Fast 2 Furious, explaining how Paul Walker’s Brian O’Conner ends up in Miami.
 Los Bandoleros (written and directed by Vin Diesel), meanwhile, establishes key plot points for fourth movie Fast & Furious.